 Much as I love Dido and Aeneas, I have to disqualify it on grounds that it was staged as a ballet.
-This leaves a very nice set of 10 operas.
+This leaves a very nice set of 10 operas (now expanded to 12.)

-All six of the remaining performances are worthy.
+All eight of the remaining performances are worthy.

 A special award for making the movements of the actors during the performance of da capo arias seem completely natural must go to Rodelinda.
 I also enjoyed the Eurotrash transformation of Rinaldo into modern corporate rivalry.

-Ranked for staging: Rodelinda, Il Trionfo, City Semele, Rinaldo, Zurich Semele, Giulio.
+Ranked for staging: Partenope, Rodelinda, Il Trionfo, City Semele, Rinaldo, Giulio Salzburg, Zurich Semele, Giulio Zurich.

 And how is the singing?
 Two of these performances are ranked basically because they include the ever astounding Cecilia Bartoli.
 Would I have been happy to see Giulio Cesare without Cecilia?
 And Semele in Zurich simply belonged to her.